 A series of portrait commissions brought him down to London in 1933, and he subsequently referred to these years as the most unsatisfactory period of his artistic life.
 He became a lecturer at Shoreditch Training College from 1937 until he joined the National Fire Service in 1941.
 He was appointed Senior Art Lecturer in 1947 and remained at Shoreditch until 1954.
 Thereafter he had a number of part-time teaching posts, including Ealing School of Art, St Martin’s School of Art and the Sir John Cass School of Art.
 He retired in 1974, somewhat reluctantly as he had always enjoyed teaching - and was indeed an inspiring teacher with an unrivalled ability to bring out the best in his students.
 He was also happy to be a student himself in later life, attending sculpture classes for some years; his stone and marble carvings display his superb feeling for form.

 His remaining years were spent in West Sussex producing, as always, an amazing amount of work, but now mainly water-colours, drawings, monoprints etc. rather than oil paintings.
 He was an exceptionally fine figure draughtsman, and this is apparent even in his more abstract and adventurous work.
 Toby died in 1993.

-Mike C. Lehman
+Mike C. Leman